 No Sweat

-Fall, which starts this Sunday, is America’s favorite season, and I understand why, with the moderate temperatures and the changing foliage.
+Fall, which starts this Sunday, is America’s favorite season, and I understand why, with the moderating temperatures and the changing foliage.
 But it’s also, I think, the busiest time of the year, when getting out there and enjoying those qualities can feel tough to manage.

 Here are a few nearby nature walks that make it look easy.